proxycapital/solana-civ/README.md

 - Player can restart the game with a new generated map at any time.

 ## Future expansions
-- Multiplayer PvP battles.
+- Multiplayer.
-- More building and unit types.
+- More technologies, resources, constructions and unit types.
-- Technology tree (research)
-- Building and unit upgrades.
-- Epochs
+- More land types including sea and different islands.
 - Alliance and trading mechanisms.
 - And more!